cognitedata/oryx/README.md

   `fetch<'TSource, 'TNext>` and the last two types can simply be removed from your code.
 - `ResponseError` is gone.
 You need to sub-class an exception instead.
 This means that the `'TError' type is also gone from the handlers.
-- Custom context builders do not need any changes
+- Custom context builders do not need any changes except renaming `Context` to `HttpContext`.
 - Custom HTTP handlers must be refactored.
 Instead of returning a result (Ok/Error) the handler needs to push down the result either using the Ok path `next.OnNextAsync()` or fail with an error `next.OnErrorAsync()`.
 This is very similar to e.g Reactive Extensions (Rx) `OnNext` / `OnError`.
 E.g: